-The Investment Manager intends to invest a minimum of 80% of the Sub-Fund's assets in investments which are aligned with the environmental and social characteristics promoted by the Sub-Fund in accordance with the binding elements of the investment strategy of the Sub-Fund.
-With the exception of #2 Other assets, ESG analysis will be applied to 100% of the Sub-Fund's securities and accordingly the Investment Manager is expected, in normal market conditions, to invest at least 80% of the Sub-Fund's assets in securities which are aligned with the environmental and social characteristics promoted by the Sub-Fund in accordance with the binding elements of the investment strategy of the Sub-Fund.
+The Investment Manager intends to invest a minimum of 80% of the Sub-Fund's assets in investments which are aligned with the environmental and social characteristics promoted by the Sub-Fund in accordance with the binding elements of the investment strategy of the Sub-Fund, under normal market conditions.
+The Sub-Fund is committed to investing a minimum of 15% of net assets in aggregate in sustainable investments which have an environmental objective and/or a social objective.
+It is currently anticipated that out of the Sub-Fund's allocation to sustainable investments, the Sub-Fund will have a majority allocation to sustainable investments with an environmental objective.
+This is due to the greater availability of assets with an environmental